stuartpb/couchdb-in-a-hurry/README.md

 CouchDB provides a mechanism for "attachments", keeping files alongside a document: they work essentially like the document is a directory in the database, and you push files inside that document-directory.

 In general, though, [you're better off keeping your files somewhere else](http://pouchdb.com/2014/06/17/12-pro-tips-for-better-code-with-pouchdb.html).

+## Shows / lists

+CouchDB provides a mechanism for rendering documents in a different format for JSON.
+You can technically use this to render pages, but you shouldn't: CouchDB should only be used for data.
+If you have an app that needs to render static pages with a template, you should do that rendering using seomthing like a Node.JS server that gets its backing data by requesting it as JSON from the CouchDB database.
+(Anyway, CouchDB is generally a better fit for the types of app where this kind of server-side rendering doesn't make sense.)

+Showing is more for things like converting a document to another serialization format, like CSV.